A-N-M-Noor/mechaScratch_404/pre/README.md

 After reboot, you can use any [VNCViewer](https://www.realvnc.com/en/connect/download/viewer/) from your laptop to connect to the shared screen.

 ### Python and Python Modules
-Jetson comes with Python 2.7 and Python3.
+Jetson comes with Python 2.7 and Python 3.
 For this project, we'll use Python3.
 But we'll need to install a few libraries.
 * OpenCV
 * Numpy
 * pySerial